Henry Day

 Henry has previously assisted with Radcliffe Chambers’ Student Barrister Experience Programme, an initiative organised in collaboration with Big Voice London that aims to inspire and support young people from backgrounds that are currently under-represented at the Bar.
 The programme was named Diversity and Inclusion Initiative of the Year at the UK Diversity Legal Awards 2018.

 Henry read Classics at Merton College, Oxford, where he was made a college scholar and graduated with a Double First (1999-2003).
-He stayed on at Merton to study for an MSt in Classical Languages and Literature, in which he received a Distinction (2003-2004), before starting a job at the London Review of Books.
+He stayed on at Merton to study for an MSt in Classical Languages and Literature, in which he received a Distinction (2003-2004), before taking up a position at the London Review of Books.

 While working at the London Review, Henry completed a PhD (2005-2009) on the classical Roman poet Lucan at Trinity College, Cambridge, funded by a full doctoral scholarship from the Arts and Humanities Research Council.
 In the course of his PhD, Henry won several faculty studentships and was also awarded a scholarship from the Deutscher Akademischer Austausch Dienst, allowing him to conduct additional research at the Freie Universität Berlin.
 Henry’s doctoral thesis was subsequently published by Cambridge University Press as a monograph entitled Lucan and the Sublime (2013, reissued 2020).

 Henry converted to law (2009-2010) and undertook his Bar Professional Training Course (2010-2011) at City Law School; he was graded Outstanding on the BPTC, winning City’s Everard Ver Heyden Foundation Prize.
 He was called to the Bar by Lincoln’s Inn in 2011 and is a recipient of the Inn’s major CPE and BPTC awards, the Lord Bowen and Lord Mansfield scholarships, as well as a Hardwicke Entrance Award and a Buchanan Prize for his performance in Bar Finals.
-He completed pupillage, and became a tenant, at Radcliffe Chambers in 2012.
+He became a tenant upon completion of his pupillage at Radcliffe Chambers in 2012.

 - Association of Pension Lawyers: Pensions Litigation Committee member